ovh/docs/pages/public_cloud/public_cloud_network_services/concepts-01-public-cloud-networking-concepts/guide.en-gb.md

 >

 > [!primary]
-> The public IP used by a Public Cloud Gateway is not a Floating IP: this IP lifecycle is bound to the Gateway lifecycle
+> The public IP used by a Public Cloud Gateway is not a Floating IP: this IP lifecycle is bound to the Gateway lifecycle.
 >